Dream Jobs Around The World (And How to Find Yours)

 5. Influencer

 Perhaps unsurprisingly given the increasing dominance of social media in our lives, the idea of becoming an influencer is innately attractive to many people.
-An influencer is generally seen as an expert in their particular field, boasting a large social media following and the ability to affect the behaviour, opinions, and purchasing habits of others.
+An influencer is generally seen as an expert in their particular field, boasting a large social media following and the ability to affect the behavior, opinions, and purchasing habits of others.

 Whether or not you consider it a ‘real’ job, a career as an influencer offers creative freedom, a varied lifestyle, and the potential to generate a healthy income — the average salary is £33,265 ($55,273) — but don’t be fooled: to turn influencing into a full-time career, a serious amount of hard work and persistence is required.